Computer vision & QML models

 2024

 - Miruna Jarda.
 A Quantum Machine Learning Approach to the Diffusion Model Problem.
 Master in Computer Vision, UAB.
-Supervisors: Fernando Vilariño and Matias Bilkis (Computer Vision Center and Comptuer Science Department UAB).
+Supervisors: Fernando Vilariño and Matias Bilkis (Computer Vision Center and Comptuer Science Department UAB). (find also a follow-up on this project, Quantum Diffusion Model Experiments here)

 2023